play-co/gcif/README.md

 ### Step 3.
 Order-1 Chaos Modeling and Encoding

-For each RGB plane, the BCIF "chaos" metric is used to sort each remaining filtered pixel into one of 8 bins.
+For each color plane, the BCIF "chaos" metric is used to sort each remaining filtered pixel into one of 8 bins.
 The chaos metric is a rough approximation to order-1 statistics.
-The metric is defined as the sum of the highest set bit index in the left and up post-filter values for each channel.
+The metric is defined as the sum of the highest set bit index in the left and up post-filter values for each color plane.
 Recall that after spatial and color filtering, the image data is mostly eliminated and replaced with a few values near zero.
 Smaller values (and zeroes especially) lead to better compression, so the "chaos" of a location in the image after